Senate Republicans Can't Get Enough Backing For Their Health Bill So They Delayed The Vote

 After the Congressional Budget Office released its review of the Senate bill on Monday, showing it would lead to 22 million more people without insurance than under Obamacare, at least five Republicans took their opposition to the bill a step further — saying they’d vote against a procedural motion just to allow the Senate to vote on the bill.

+Pence joined Republicans on Capitol Hill Tuesday afternoon to discuss the bill with them at their weekly Senate lunch.
+White House Press Secretary Sean Spicer was on the Hill Tuesday.
+Some of the bill's opponents, including Paul, also said they had personally heard from the White House on the issue prior to Tuesday's announcement.
+“I think the president’s open to making the bill better," Paul said Tuesday.

 Tennessee Sen. Bob Corker told reporters that the Senate will take this week to work out the issues in the bill then get it rescored by the CBO over recess.

-Pence joined Republicans on Capitol Hill Tuesday afternoon to discuss the bill with them at their weekly Senate lunch.
-Some of the bill's opponents, like Sen. Rand Paul, also said they had personally heard from the White House on the issue.
+"I think we're going to have to have [another score]," Johnson said Tuesday.

+South Dakota Sen. John Thune, a member of GOP leadership, said Tuesday that he believes that "our leadership is open, certainly, to changes and receptive to ... ideas" from the Republicans who have issues with the bill.
+"So I think that, you know, pushing it into next week is a realistic and practical consideration that Sen. McConnell made."

+Thune said that the delay would be helpful to members who are still on the fence, but added: "The politics of this doesn't get any easier the longer you wait."

 The delay is a blow for leadership, who had hoped to have to health care out of the way before the July 4 recess.
 But the House, too, had to delay its vote on health care in order to do some last-minute wrangling before ultimately passing the bill.